tfaramar/shelter-in-space/README.md

 ### Scripts, in case you want to play around with this

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-If the project directory, you can run:
+From the project directory, you can run:

 `npm start` runs the app in the development mode at [http://localhost:3000](http://localhost:3000).
 `npm run build` builds the app for production to the `build` folder.